 June 20, USS Peleliu, along with USS Pearl Harbor (LSD 52), arrived off the coast of Dili, Timor-Leste, to participate in exercise Crocodilo, a series of civil programs and training exercises with the Timor Leste and Australian militaries.

 June 27, LHA 5 arrived in Darwin, Australia, for a scheduled port visit.

 August 12, The first CH-53E Super Stallion helicopters were launched from the flight deck of the Peleliu, off the coast of Carachi, as part of the continued U.S. humanitarian assistance to Pakistan in support of flood relief from a recent monsoon.

 August 15, Capt.
 David A. Schnell was relieved of command by Commander, U.S. Naval Forces Central Command, U.S. Navy 5th Fleet, Vice Adm.
 Mark I. Fox, due to "loss of confidence" in his ability to command.
 The decision to relieve Schnell comes as a result of an investigation into allegations that he acted in an unprofessional manner toward several crew members that was inappropriate, improper and unduly familiar.
 Capt.
 Mark E. Cedrun assumed temporary command of USS Peleliu.

-October 8, USS Peleliu pulled into Jebel Ali, United Arab Emirates, for minor repairs.
+October 8, The Peleliu pulled into Jebel Ali, United Arab Emirates, for upkeep.

 November 4, USS Peleliu entered the Indian waters off the Mumbai harbour to secure the coastline ahead of U.S. President Barack Obama’s visit on Saturday.